evie-gold18/SEN-202-Assignment-Solutions/README.md

 # SEN-202-Assignment-Solutions

+## Problem
+Insecurity linked to community/campus crime (theft, assault, and worse) is under-reported due to the lack of a fast, low-friction, and anonymous reporting channel.
+SIM addresses this gap.

 ## Tech Stack
 Plain HTML, CSS, and JavaScript — no build step required.
 Data is stored client-side (browser localStorage) for this prototype.